LizHan0212/Wise_Snake/docs/final.md

 # Project Summary

 Snake is a game that requires planning, long-term reward optimization, and spatial reasoning.
-Although simple for humans, it is difficult for algorithms because the agent must balance immediate rewards with long-term survival while avoiding collisions and traps.
+Although simple for humans, it is challenging for algorithms because the agent must balance immediate rewards with long-term survival while avoiding collisions and traps.

 Traditional approaches such as tabular methods and search-based algorithms struggle due to the large state space and dynamic environment.
-Reinforcement learning provides a suitable framework, as it allows the agent to learn directly through interaction with the environment.
+Reinforcement learning provides a suitable framework, as it allows the agent to learn directly through interaction with the environment instead of relying on hand-crafted rules.

 In this project, we trained an AI agent to play an enhanced Snake environment that includes obstacles and multiple fruit types.
 We explored several reinforcement learning methods—Tabular Q-learning, Deep Q-Network (DQN), and Proximal Policy Optimization (PPO)—to compare their performance in terms of learning efficiency, generalization, and long-term planning.